 Parts of a Mustang Cold Air Intake

-• Though it can look smaller than the factory filter, it has more surface area than the stock filter, which allows air to be drawn in from every direction.
+- Although smaller than the factory filter, it has more surface area which allows air to be drawn in from every direction

-• Aftermarket filters draw in a higher volume of clean, cool air.
-It's already been established that cleaner, cooler air equals extra power, improved acceleration, and better gas mileage.
+- Aftermarket filters draw in a higher volume of clean, cool air.
+Expect more power, improved acceleration, and even better gas mileage

-Intake Tubes-- Specially designed to straighten air flow as much as possible, while looking good in your engine compartment.
+- Specially designed to straighten air flow as much as possible, while looking good in your engine compartment

 The question on everyone's mind is how much horsepower you'll gain from swapping your stock intake for an aftermarket one.
 There are manufacturer's that will promise a gain of 15-20 hp, but that's a bit of a stretch.